 The interesting thing about these particular events is that they are often community-organised, and put together by "non-academic scholars" who want to share a love of language learning.
 Far from being competitive or uppity, these meetings are perfect for independent learners.

-Alex describes this event as "multilingualism on stage".
-The Polyglot Conference focuses on talks from speakers covering all things language.
+Considering itself "multilingualism on stage", the Polyglot Conference focuses on talks from speakers covering all things language.
 This year alone, there were presentations about language blogging, how design can bridge the language gaps, and how Yiddish is forming communities in many places.
 Check out the full agenda for more inspiration.

 The next Polyglot Conference is going to take place in Reykjavik, Iceland in Oct 2017.
 Check them out on Facebook.

-This Berlin-based event runs for a whole four days!
-It's the most inclusive out of all events.
-The focus is entirely on community, with almost a third of participants also speaking on one session or another.
+This European event runs for a whole four days!
+The focus is on community, with many participants also speaking on one session or another, international food evenings, and a spontaneous lightning talk session for anyone.
 Chris from Actual Fluency has called it life-changing.